chaitanyagr29/rockwellazuredevops/README.md

-This repo contains all the documents related to Azure and Azure DevOps
+This repo contains all the documents related to Azure Cloud  and Azure DevOps